mydaytrip/partner-api/source/includes/trip-api.md

 ------------------ | ------------------------------------------- | -----------
 bookingId          | string                                      | Id of the created booking.
-Can be used to retrieve details about the booking or to cancel it. bookingReference   | string                                      | Short booking reference that can be shared with the customer in order for him to be able to contact Daytrip customer support easily.
+Can be used to retrieve details about the booking or to cancel it. bookingReference   | string                                      | Short booking reference that can be shared with the customer in order for him to be able to contact Daytrip customer support easily. meetingPosition    | object - [Position](#position)              | Information about the meeting position, important for unreachable places or when meet and greet is not provided.
+Optional. dropOffPosition    | object - [Position](#position)              | Information about the drop off position, important for unreachable places.
+Optional.

 ### Error status codes